quarterdeck/leadershipcontinuum.com/source/membership.md

 ---
-extends: _layouts.membership
+extends: _layouts.default
 title: Membership
-description: Get Involved
+description: Help transform Britain's economic future through leadership excellence.
 ---
 Membership is completely free and open to all who share our commitment to research-driven and practically implemented leadership development.